How we may use your personal information

 Sharing your information

-For the purpose of monitoring and evaluating the impact of AccessHE’s contribution to the Uni Connect programme, your personal information may also be shared with the London NCOP partnership.
-London NCOP is one of 29 partnerships, which provide targeted higher education outreach to young people in years 9 to 13 from areas with low rates of HE progression as part of the Uni Connect programme, which is funded by the Office for Students.
-The London NCOP partnership consists of three networks (AccessHE, Linking London and Aimhigher London) working in collaboration with Kingston University as lead Higher Education Institution.
+For the purpose of monitoring the impact of AccessHE’s contribution to the Uni Connect programme, your personal information will also be shared with the London Uni Connect partnership.
+London Uni Connect is one of 29 partnerships, which provide targeted higher education outreach to young people in years 9 to 13 from areas with low rates of HE progression as part of the Uni Connect programme, which is funded by the Office for Students.
+The London Uni Connect partnership consists of three networks (AccessHE, Linking London and Aimhigher London) working in collaboration with Kingston University as lead Higher Education Institution.

-For research and evaluation purposes, AccessHE, London NCOP or HEI members of AccessHE who have created courses may also share this information with reputable and reliable third parties.
+For research, monitoring and tracking purposes, AccessHE, London Uni Connect or HEI members of AccessHE who have created courses may also share this information with reputable and reliable third parties.
 The information used for these purposes is aggregated (i.e. combined with other user data) and anonymised, and will not be provided in a way which identifies you.
 These institutions may include:

 - AccessHE members (https://www.accesshe.ac.uk/members/hei/)